-Specifically, SightSensor smart video cameras have a high degree of image processing for cleaning up the issues associated with outdoor security.
-This includes stabilizing the image to adjust for camera motion from wind, and filtering out the unimportant movement from trees, leaves and small animals, while accurately detecting human intrusions even over large areas.
+Specifically, SightSensors from SightLogix are smart thermal cameras with a high degree of image processing for addressing all the challenges associated with outdoor security.
+This includes stabilizing the image to stop camera motion from wind or vibrations, using georegistration to filter out the movement from trees, leaves and small animals, and accurately detecting people the instant a security rule has been violated.

 This reliability is born out in real-world applications.
 A nine-month, multi-season SightSensor test conducted by the TSA at wintry Buffalo-Niagara International Airport concluding that after 900 attempts to defeat the system, “every alarm instance was accurately reported.”
 At another site, a video monitoring firm’s testing of the SightSensor for perimeter security customers showed a 35-1 reduction in false alerts compared to alternatives.

 The same processing used for accurate detection also gives SightLogix cameras extended range and coverage, automatically detecting human-sized targets at ranges that can exceed hundreds of meters.

 This means fewer SightSensors are needed for large perimeters, lowering infrastructure requirements accordingly.
 The cost savings realized from extended camera range can be as high as 50 percent, stemming primarily from elimination of extra cameras and poles, construction, trenching, power and network connectivity.
 These infrastructure costs can be the most expensive portion of an outdoor video deployment, and using longer range cameras keeps them low.

 Learn more about the SightLogix outdoor video security system here.